 6. Believe in something and do meaningful activities to create a purpose

 A study conducted on over 13,000 people showed that pleasure, engagement, and meaning in life predict subjective well-being.
 Researchers also found that pleasure, engagement, and meaning predict well-being differently.
 Pursuing engagement and meaning contributes more to subjective well-being than pursuing pleasure.
 Another study investigated daily diary records and found that people who partake in inherently meaningful and engaging endeavors improve their well-being more than those who partake in activities for pure pleasure/hedonic value.
 In fact, such eudaimonic activities can improve well-being the very next day.

 Being a part of something bigger than yourself and investing time in meaningful activities can dramatically improve the quality of your life and eventually make you happy.According to research on happiness, seek meaning, engagement, and purpose in an activity instead of only pleasure.
 But don't ignore pleasure.
 Need both for happiness.
 Click To Tweet

 7. Take care of your body & self to improve well-being

 If you think your happiness is tied to your body, go ahead and take control of what you can.
 The rest only needs to be accepted.
 Eat well, drink water, and sleep well to help your body stay healthy.
 Show self-love & self-acceptance through positive affirmations.
-Staying happy requires staying happily in your body.
+Staying happy requires staying happy in your body.

 It is difficult to stay in a bad mood if you sit upright and expand your body posture.
 A stooped seating posture enhances negative emotions.
 You don’t want that.
 Instead, make it a habit to walk and sit upright.
 An upright posture can help you recover from negative mood states as well.Your happiness depends on your body according to research.
 Take care of it and physically experience it.
 Even walking upright can shield you from a bad mood.
 Click To Tweet